sodafoundation/architecture-analysis/specs/capri/object_lifecycle_management.md

     For bucket all cloud vendors allow lifecycle management , but AWS S3 allows to have lifecycle configured on objects in the buckets too.
 This is helpful while managing the versions of the objects.
 For example if user wants to delete/expire the previous versions of the object and to keep just the current version it should have object level lifecycle management.
 Lifecycle Rules will be enforced at bucket level only , but the rules will  manage objects as well.
 TODO:
-  1.Include IBM cloud in list of supported cloud vendors.
+  1. Include IBM cloud in list of supported cloud vendors.

-# Appendix
+## Appendix

-## How to access object with each storage class?
+### How to access object with each storage class?
 For AWS S3 :
 1. Object stored in each storage class except GLACIER can be accessed using the common API.
 2. Object stored in GLACIER needs to be restored before using the common API to access the object.